 Chemical peels are skin rejuvenation treatments whose ingredients vary depending on the strength of the peel desired.
 They are generally grouped into 3 types:

-Medium Peel: To penetrate the outer and middle layers of the skin, we apply glycolic or trichloroacetic acid.
+Medium Peel: To penetrate the outer and middle layers of the skin, we apply trichloroacetic acid (TCA), with or without Jessner’s.
 This removes damaged skin cells and helps improve age spots, fine lines, wrinkles, freckles, and moderate skin discoloration.
 A medium peel can also treat some precancerous skin growths.
 The average recovery time is about 10 days.

 Deep Peel: This aggressive treatment uses phenol to penetrate the deeper layers of the skin, removing damaged skin cells.
 A deep peel minimizes the appearance of deep wrinkles, scars, sun damage, and freckles.
 The results can be dramatic.
 The recovery following a deep peel is at least 2 weeks, and some side effects may last for several more weeks to months (pink color change).

 Today there are fewer smokers and people tend to protect themselves from the sun much more than they did 30 years ago.
 As a result, patients considering chemical peels have less severe photodamage and milder wrinkles.
 Around the mouth and eyes, though, more severe signs of aging still develop.
 Perioral (around the mouth) and periorbital (the area under the eyes) peels are called segmented peels.
 A deep chemical peel can smooth deep lines around the mouth and improve discoloration and lax skin under the eyes.

 Deep peels using phenol destroy damaged skin cells, which are then replaced with new skin containing more elastic fibers and collagen—the essential building blocks of youthful, smooth skin.
 To ensure the entire face appears uniformly youthful, we often combine the segmented deep peels with medium peels on the rest of the face.